FatmaBetulUyar/cv-Application/README.md

    ## Usage
    Once the application starts, you can use the appropriate forms to add your personal information, educational history, and work experience.
 You can add new items under each section by clicking the "Add" button.
 The information you add will be displayed on the page, and you can edit or delete it as needed.

-   ## Live Demo
-   You can view a live demo of this project  [here](https://cv-application-90949.web.app/).